-There is a great range of funerary art style: Egyptian, Classical, Gothic, Renaissance, Art Nouveau… More than 780 trees contribute to a certain romantic atmosphere (lime trees, chestnut trees, maples, ashes and conifers.)
+There is a great range of funerary art styles: Egyptian, Classical, Gothic, Renaissance, Art Nouveau… More than 780 trees contribute to a certain romantic atmosphere (lime trees, chestnut trees, maples, ashes and conifers.)

 The most famous grave of the cemetery is that of singer Dalida, a life-size sculpture of the diva with golden rays:

-It is very difficult to be buried at the Montparnasse cemetery which has strict rules about burials: only people who died in Paris or who had lived there may be buried there.
+It is very difficult to be buried at the Montmartre cemetery which has strict rules about burials: only people who died in Paris or who had lived there may be buried there.

 Download the English version of the cemetery map with the most searched-for burial places.

 Some of the most searched-for burial places

 Many famous people (writers, composers, musicians, singers, poets, politicians, and scientists are buried at the Montmartre cemetery.
 Among the celebrities who chose Montparnasse cemetery as their last resting place are:

 - André Ampère (1775-1836), French physician